pushtikadia/DevFolio-X/README.md

 ### 3. Open the project

-Simply open index.html in your preferred web browser to view the portfolio.
+S* imply open index.html in your preferred web browser to view the portfolio.